 Higher-quality music is always better, and Apple knows this.
-That's why Apple is updating all of the music on Apple Music to the new Apple Lossless Audio Codec (ALAC) format, giving Apple Music subscribers the ability to listen to their favorite music in the high quality they were always meant to be heard in.
-The whole catalog hasn’t been upgraded to hi-fi yet, but Apple is hoping to have all 75 million tracks upgraded by the end of 2021.
+That's why Apple is updating all of the music on Apple Music to the new Apple Lossless Audio Codec (ALAC) format, giving Apple Music subscribers the ability to listen to their favorite music in the high quality it was always intended for.

 However, this option isn't on by default, so you'll need to turn it on.
-In addition, the methods by which you can actually listen to this high-quality music in Apple Music are actually fairly limited.
+In addition, the methods by which you can actually listen to high-quality music with Apple Music are fairly limited.
 But don't worry, we're going to tell you exactly how you can do it.
 Here's how to listen to Apple Music in hi-fi.

-You'll need an active Apple Music subscription to be even able to see the option for hi-fi music, no matter which platform you're using.
+You'll need an active Apple Music subscription to be able to see the option for hi-fi music, no matter which platform you're using.
 So make sure you're fully signed up before you start.
-Once you've done that though, the process is fairly straightforward.
+Once you've done that, though, the process is fairly straightforward.

 Step 1: Open your Settings app, scroll down, and tap Music.

-Step 4 (optional): The options below the settings open up once you've turned on lossless audio.
+Step 4: Options below the settings open up once you've turned on lossless audio.
 These let you change when lossless audio is downloaded or streamed.
 As a rule, we wouldn't turn on lossless audio for mobile data streaming unless you have an unlimited amount of data, as the lossless tracks will be a lot larger than normal tracks.

 Apple Music's new hi-fi lossless music has also come to Android, but unlike iOS, you'll have to venture into the app to find the settings.
 Here's how to turn it on.

-Step 3 (optional): Once you've turned on Lossless Audio, you'll be able to access settings for Mobile Data Streaming, Wi-Fi Streaming, and Downloads.
+Step 3: Once you've turned on Lossless Audio, you'll be able to access settings for Mobile data streaming, Wi-Fi streaming, and Downloads.
 These let you choose when you'll stream/download the much larger lossless files.
 We recommend only having Lossless turned on for Wi-Fi streaming and downloads, as lossless audio would eat a huge amount of data when using mobile data.

 Some phones, like the LG V60 ThinQ and the Asus ROG Phone 5, come with a built-in DAC (digital-to-analog converter), but for most people, you'll want to invest in a separate DAC to combine with a set of wired headphones.
 You can pick these up in most places you can buy audio equipment, and we have a full guide to grabbing a DAC for Apple Music, as well as a list of the best USB-C headphone adapters if you have an Android phone without a headphone jack.
-Apple iPhone users should instead grab , as it's a good first step in listening to hi-fi music.
+Apple iPhone users should instead grab Apple's Lightning to 3.5mm Headphone Jack Adapter, as it's a good first step in listening to hi-fi music.